LeonaMc/ZeroDayAs3/README.md

        less digits (International Standard).
 See UserValidator.java and validation.properties for more details on error messages.
        Reject unregistered users at sign-in.
-       Allow students to enrol and unenrol in a module.
-       Add functionality to staff area such that the staff can add new module and view all modules.
-       Add functionality to student area such that the students can enrol/unenrol in modules, view a list of available modules and view a list of modules that they are currently enroled in.
+       Creation Module Managment section.
+Allow students to view available modules & enrol and unenrol in a module, view a list of available modules and view a list of modules that they are currently enroled in.
+       Creation of Staff Functionality such that the staff can add new module, view all modules and edit pre-existing modules.
        Refactoring & Debugging

 Anna: